Rating: ![]()

 Visually, Tokyo Vice fits in perfectly with its peers--classic, rough-edged '80s style art and animation.
 The character designs are as unoriginal as everything else, but don't look bad at all.
 The two main bits of tech--the big, bad robot and a big, bad gun--are actually surprisingly cool.
 Elsewhere there's some good ol' '80s "high" tech--simultaneously futuristic and a little too clunky.

 Getting back to that robot, there's a nice long action sequence centered around it that looks better than some of the other rather stiff fights, but is a marvel of uneven pacing.
-True, the "experimental" nature of the robot can be used as an excuse, but about three quarters of the "fight" is spent talking or staring down the robot; it has a tendency to corner a hero, then point its gatling gun menacingly at him for the next two or three minutes while some important conversation goes on.
-Unintentionally humorous, but the evil corporation has got some major AI bugs to work out.
+About three quarters of the "fight" is spent talking or staring down the robot; it has a tendency to corner a hero, then point its gatling gun menacingly at him for the next two or three minutes while some important conversation goes on.
+The "experimental" nature of the robot could be used as an excuse, but the evil corporation must have some major AI bugs to work out.
+Unintentionally humorous, if you're heckling.

-The voice acting (in Japanese) is a little weak on the part of Kumiko, and the backup characters are standard.
-Again Akira and Keiko stand out--for as much as she has to say, I particularly liked the performance of the latter.
-Junpei has lots of shouting and grunting to do, but that's about it.
+The Japanese voice acting is passable.
+Again Akira and Keiko stand out; for as much as she has to say, I particularly liked Fumi Hirano's performance as the latter (against type, at that--she's the voice of Lum).
+Kumiko (voiced by relative unknown Manami Komori), on the other hand, is a little weak, and the backup characters are standard.
+Junpei (veteran Kazuki Yao) has lots of shouting and grunting to do, but that's about it.

 The music (is it a rule that at least one character in all '80s cyberpunk must be a rock singer?) is about standard for the period.
-But, since there's plenty of it and it does have a solid rock beat, it succeeds in kicking up the action by a notch.
+But, since there's plenty of it and it does have a solid rock beat, it succeeds in kicking the action up a notch.

 Bubblegum Crisis did the same thing, and did it better.
 Another worthwhile series that shares the P.I. heritage with a healthy dose of not-so-serious is City Hunter.